Kelin-Hong/CalendarListView/README.md

 }
 ```

-> tips：you can just use BaseCalendarItemAdapter by it is only show date in calendar View.
+> tips：you can just use BaseCalendarItemAdapter but it is only show date in calendar View.

 **2、Custom style of your ListView，override getSectionHeaderView and getItemView**